ldav-unipg/d3-course-material/L1/1_svg/README.md

 # L1 - SVG tutorial

-This is the written guide for the first half of L1.
+## This is the written guide for the first half of L1.
 Please, refer to the slides for an in-depth theoretical explanation.
----

 - Open the `index.html` file from the `L1>1-SVG>start` folder.
-- The file should look like this
+- The file should look like this:

 ```html
 <!DOCTYPE html>